My observations on Fidelity’s web based Active Trader Pro® (10.5)

 - Some limit orders are rejected because they are too far from the currently traded values (e.g., 50%).
 This is probably reasonable for equities, but is ridiculous for options.

 - SPX options expiring on Friday afternoons on the weeks when there is a monthly Friday morning expiration have the .SPXPM symbol.
-For spread purposes you cannot currently pair these SPXPM option with SPX or SPXW options for spreads, etc. These are essentially identical options series, they should be spreadable.
+For spread purposes you cannot currently pair these SPXPM options with SPX or SPXW options for spreads, etc. These are essentially identical options series, they should be spreadable.

 - Multiple platform support for Active Trader Pro.